UIAT2022/UniversalIgnorabilityAssumptionTest/README.md

 import uiat

 UIAT = uiat.UniversalIgnorabilityAssumptionTest(cause=A,effect=Y,explorer=Z,covariates=C,dtype="continuous",verbose=False)
-#explorer means an UIV or a surrogate for UIV. dtype means the type of data.
-Now the package provides options for continuous case or mixed case.
+# explorer means an UIV or a surrogate for UIV. dtype means the type of data.
+# Now the package provides options for continuous case(all the variables are continuous) or mixed case(all the variables but for Y are categorical data).

 pvalue = UIAT.test()

-print(pvalue) #H0: Ignorability assumption is satisfied. vs. H1: not H0.
+print(pvalue) # H0: Ignorability assumption is satisfied. vs. H1: not H0.
 ```